A day* in my UX life

 SCOUTINGS!

-When I was younger (and had fewer responsibilities in my life as a parent).
-I got invited to some scoutings or field trips.
+When I was younger (and had fewer responsibilities in my life than now, as a parent).
+I got invited to some scouting or field trips.
 I still go sometimes, depending on the project, but definitely now I require much more logistics to accomplish any trip.

 Anyway, another part of my job, that in fact, comes before doing much of these tests is STORY BOARDING!